KMKfw/kmk_firmware/docs/split_keyboards.md

 Notice that this Split module must be added after the ModTap module to the keyboard.modules.

+## Drive names
+As you will have two circuitpython drives to update regularly, it is adviced to rename them to make your life easier.
+Follow the instructions on how to [rename circuitpydrives](https://learn.adafruit.com/welcome-to-circuitpython/renaming-circuitpy) while making sure that:
+ - The left side ends in "L",
+ - the right side ends in "R",
+ - the entire drive name is 11 characters or less!
+This is a limitation of the filesystem and you will receive an error if you choose a name longer than that.

+For example: `NYQUISTL` for the left and `NYQUISTR` for the right half.

 ## Wired UART
 Wired connections can use UART over 1 or 2 wires.
 With 2 wires, you will be able to synchronize the halves allowing additional features in some extensions.